 We have had no problems with it and it exceeded expectations as far as speed, latency and reliability.

-It starts out being perfect and if there are problems, the rating goes down from there.
-There haven't been any problems.
+If it starts out being perfect and then there are problems, the rating would go down.
+But so far there haven't been any problems.

 The interface is fine.
 We don't use it that much because we just take big chunks of it and present it as MDisks to the IVM.